-Redundancy consultation is a precautionary measure you should take to ensure that you are not subject to unfair dismissal claims under the Fair Work Act 2009 (Cth) (FWA).
-The FWA specifically mentions redundancy consultation in section 389(1)(b).
-It requires employers to follow any consultation requirements specified in modern awards and enterprise agreements when making employees redundant.
-If an employer has not followed these requirements, the employee will have ground to make an unfair dismissal claim as the termination will not be a genuine redundancy.
-This article provides an outline of seven practical steps you can take to formally conduct a redundancy consultation to remain compliant under the FWA.
+If you are thinking about making employees redundant, you should seriously consider holding redundancy consultations.
+Holding a redundancy consultation is a precautionary measure you should take to ensure that you are not subject to unfair dismissal claims under Australian law.
+In addition, the law requires employers to follow any consultation requirements specified in modern awards and enterprise agreements when making employees redundant.
+If an employer does not follow these requirements, an employee could have a successful unfair dismissal claim as the termination will not be a genuine redundancy.
+This article provides an outline of seven practical steps you can take to formally conduct a redundancy consultation and also remain compliant under Australian law.

 1. Consult With All Staff

-The first step in the redundancy consultation process is to make an announcement in regards to operational changes that are happening (verbally is usually acceptable).
-You should inform staff that you will be meeting with them individually to discuss the situation.
+The first step in the redundancy consultation process is to announce any operational changes.
+These can be made verbally, or in writing.
+You should inform your staff that you will be meeting with them individually to discuss the situation.
 This announcement should address: